rafaeltorok/WebApps/gpulist/README.md

   cd ./gpulist/server && npm install
   ```

-Start the backend with
+Start the backend
   * On dev mode, using nodemon for hot reloading
     ```
     npm run dev
     ```

   * The production mode uses a static build of the frontend UI
-    * First, build the frontend
+    * Build the frontend
       ```
       Main UI
       cd ./gpulist/client && npm run build && cp -r ./dist ../server